hendricius/the-bread-code/basics/basic-sour-dough.md

 floured surface and and knead it.
 You can also simply knead it in the bowl in front of you.
 There is no special kneading technique.
 Imagine the dough is someone you do not like.
 You want to squeeze that person out.
 That's how you do the kneading.
 Do this for around 10 minutes.
-If you have a dough kneeding machine, use that one instead.
+If you have a dough kneading machine, use that one instead.

 ![Sourdough vs yeast dough](../images/standard-sourdough-yeast-comparison.jpg)

-On the left hand side you can see my sour dough after the initial kneeding.
+On the left hand side you can see my sour dough after the initial kneading.
 On the right hand side I A/B tested a dough with yeast instead.

 ### Let the gluten form

 We will let the dough rest covered in a bowl for around 4 hours.
 During that time the mother dough's yeast will spread even more throughout the other dough ingredients.
-You can also prolongen this step.
+You can also prolong en this step.
 The result will be a more sour taste as the bacteria produces more lactic acid.
 Feel free to experiment on the duration.
 After 4 hours your dough should already have increased in size.
-Some bubbles should be seeable.
+Some bubbles should be see-able.
 This means the yeast starting njamnjam on the dough and released gas.
-If the dough did not raise after 4 hours just wait another X hours until this happend.
+If the dough did not raise after 4 hours just wait another X hours until this happened.
 It can happen that your mother dough is not as reactive as mine.
 There is different yeast and bacteria even across villages next to each other.
-In germany villages sometimes trade the sourdough between each other for baking.
+In Germany villages sometimes trade the sourdough between each other for baking.

 ![This is how the mixed dough looks after 60 minutes](../images/standard-sourdough-feed-mother-dough.jpg)